SheffieldML/projects/synergy/index.md

 #### Abstract

-'What's going to happen next?'
+\`What's going to happen next?'
 Time series data hold the answers, and Bayesian methods represent the cutting edge in learning what they have to say.
 This ambitious book is the first unified treatment of the emerging knowledge-base in Bayesian time series techniques.
 Exploiting